LLNL/scr/doc/rst/users/overview.rst

 For a given checkpoint, SCR records whether the fetch attempt succeeds or fails in the index file.
 SCR does not attempt to fetch a checkpoint that is marked as being incomplete nor does it attempt to fetch a checkpoint for which a previous fetch attempt has failed.
-If SCR attempts but fails to fetch a checkpoint, it prints an error and continues the run.
+If SCR attempts but fails to fetch a checkpoint, it prints an error and it will attempt to fetch the next most recent checkpoint if one is available.

 To disable the fetch operation, set the :code:`SCR_FETCH` parameter to 0.
 If an application disables the fetch feature, the application is responsible for reading its checkpoint set directly from the parallel file system upon a restart.
+In this case, the application should call :code:`SCR_Current` to notify SCR which checkpoint it loaded.
+This enables SCR to set its internal state to maintain proper ordering in the checkpoint sequence.

 To withstand catastrophic failures, it is necessary to write checkpoint sets out to the parallel file system with some moderate frequency.